-Distribution: Occurring on both sides of the Cascades in Washington; British Columbia south to California, east to Alberta and New Mexico.
+Distribution: Occurring on both sides of the Cascades in Washington; British Columbia to California, east to the Rocky Mountains.

-Habitat: Streambanks and moist or swampy meadows, mid-elevations in the mountains to alpine slopes.
+Habitat: Streambanks and moist or swampy meadows, middle elevations in the mountains to alpine slopes.

 Conservation Status: Not of concern